On this page

 - provide bats and balls and other play equipment during lunch and recess

-- have play spaces and play equipment to encourage physical activity
+- have play spaces and play equipment to encourage physical activity If you don’t have equipment you could set up an obstacle course with what you have available

 - provide safe and secure bike parking

-You could consider offering non-competitive physical activities such as yoga and Pilates as an alternative.
+You could consider offering non-competitive physical activities such as yoga as an alternative.
 Or offer activities where the focus is on participation, not competition.
 It’s more important for children and young people to learn that being active is fun rather than focusing on winning.